 This is usually a way to show that the cat is relaxed and happy.
 The tail will wag this way when around you or other cats in your home.
 This communicates a feeling of comfort and contentment.

 You will also notice that the cat may rub their head on you or furniture during such times.
 This is a way of showing love and comfort in their spot.
 They may also wrap their tail around you, which is a show of affection.

 This is another way of showing that the cat is relaxed and in a playful mood.
 They may do this while standing and even while laying down.
 Do not be surprised if your cat playfully pounces on you and produces a light purr.

 Many cats will do this when they are happy but concentrating on something.
 For example, you will notice quick twitches of the tail when they are pretend hunting.
-However, the beliefs of many, this should not be a course for alarm since they are usually in a playful mood.
+However, this should not be a course for alarm since they are usually in a playful mood.

-It is normal for cats to feel aggression sometimes, while it is an everyday thing for others.
+It is normal for some cats to feel aggression occasionally, while it is an everyday thing for others.
 An arched-up tail can communicate this with a slight curl close to the leg.
 It is a way of warning their aggressor before they pounce on them.

 When the cat is furious, you will notice this tail arch, so it is best to withdraw if you are the aggressor.
 Likewise, if another cat makes your cat angry, you should remove them from that situation to avoid a fight.

 It is difficult to identify that your cat is in pain since they are excellent at hiding this from everyone.
 However, you can see a slight twitch with a slow tail-flick when they are in pain.
 This is often accompanied by twitching of the eyes, especially when they blink when touched.